MattDodsonEnglish/docs/readme.md

 #### CommentBox Comments

-To enable [CommentBox](https://commentbox.io) as a comments system, open `post.hbs` file and replace line *40* replace with `{{> commentbox}}`.
+To enable [CommentBox](https://commentbox.io) as a comments system, open `post.hbs` file and replace line `40` replace with `{{> commentbox}}`.

-The next step is to create a commentbox account and then from the dashboard, create a new project by filling your site information, and then you will receive a *Project ID*.
+The next step is to create a commentbox account.
+From the dashboard, create a new project by filling your site information.
+You will then receive a *Project ID*.

-Copy that *Project ID* and open `partials/commentbox.hbs` file and replace it with the `my-project-id` value.
+Copy that *Project ID*, open the `partials/commentbox.hbs` file, and replace the `my-project-id` value with it.
 That's it.

 ---

 #### Commento Comments

-To enable [Commento](https://commento.io) as a comments system, open `post.hbs` file and replace line *40* replace with `{{> commento}}`.
+To enable [Commento](https://commento.io) as a comments system, open the `post.hbs` file and replace line `40` with `{{> commento}}`.

-The next step is to create a Commento account and then [register your domain](https://docs.commento.io/installation/self-hosting/register-your-website/) with it.
+The next step is to create a Commento account and [register your domain](https://docs.commento.io/installation/self-hosting/register-your-website/) with it.

 ---